msidwell/terraform_classroom/terraform_101.md

 Key-value pairs within the resource block define the configuration of the given resource.
 Required and optional keys are given by the azurerm provider specifications.

+## 1.1.3 Implicit Dependency

-## 1.1.3 Variable Blocks
+## 1.1.4 Variable Blocks

 [Variables](https://www.terraform.io/docs/configuration/variables.html) in Terraform are declared using variable blocks like the example below.
 They have type, description, and default parameters.
 The type parameter defines the variable as a string, list, or map.
 Descriptions simply act as a comment which gives context to a variable.
 The default parameter defines the default value of the variable in the event that it is not explicitly set.

 ```
 variable "dataDiskCaching" {
-  type        = "string"
+  type        = string
   description = "Caching for data disk (None, ReadOnly, or ReadWrite)"
   default     = "ReadOnly"
 }
 ```

 Variables can be referenced in multiple ways.
-They can be explicitly defined within a variables file using **variable** blocks, environment variables, of runtime command line inputs.
-In addition, they can be implicitly defined using references to resource blocks by using their type and ID.
-The previous example **resource** block has been copied below with a few modifications to showcase the utility of variables in Terraform.
+They are explicitly defined within a variables file using **variable** blocks, with inputs provided by input calue files, environment variables, or runtime command line inputs.
+In addition, they can be implicitly referenced using paths to resource block attributes by using their type and ID.
+The previous example **resource** block has been recreated below with a few modifications to showcase the utility of variables and implicit references in Terraform.

 ```
 resource "azurerm_subnet" "subnet" {
     name = "${var.prefix}subnet"
-    virtual_network_name = "${azurerm_virtual_network.vnet.name}"
+    virtual_network_name = azurerm_virtual_network.vnet.name
-    resource_group_name = "${azurerm_resource_group.tf_azure_guide.name}"
+    resource_group_name = azurerm_resource_group.tf_azure_guide.name
-    address_prefix = "${var.subnet_prefix}"
+    address_prefix = var.subnet_prefix
 }
 ```

 Variables are called by using “${}” sets.
 The entries which start with “var.\*” refer to explicit variables, while the ones that start with a resource type and ID refer to other existing configuration values within the Terraform deployment.
 Implicit variable references also create dependency links which define the order in which resources must be created.

-## 1.1.4 Terraform Commands
+## 1.1.5 Terraform Commands

 The Terraform CLI has a compact set of commands for managing deployments.
 The general flow of a Terraform deployment consists of init, plan, and apply steps.
 There are other more advanced commands, but those are for specific circumstances which fall outside the scope of this document.